CellProfiler/CellProfiler-plugins/Instructions/Install_environment_instructions_mac.md

  9. Connect CellProfiler and the plugins repo

-    With your environment active, type `cellprofiler` in terminal to open CellProfiler if it is not open already.
+    With your environment active, type `pythonw -m cellprofiler` in terminal to open CellProfiler if it is not open already.

   * In CellProfiler, go to **File** then **Preferences...**
   * Scroll down and look for "CellProfiler Plugins Directory" on the left.